dymasius12/ML_Roadmap/README.md

 # 2020 Machine Learning Roadmap (still valid for 2021)

+This is not my repo.
+I get this from Daniel Bourke.
+I am currently learning ML from Daniel Bourke

 ![2020 machine learning roadmap overview](https://raw.githubusercontent.com/mrdbourke/machine-learning-roadmap/master/2020-ml-roadmap-overview.png?token=AD7ZOCOIG7IZXHDL63W6RZK7A3B6I)

 A roadmap connecting many of the most important concepts in machine learning, how to learn them and what tools to use to perform them.